 Another example is a client we have worked with in Sydney.
 With that client we achieved business value simply through implementing strong OKR’s.
 (ADPATOVATE use OKRs ourselves in our own business.)
 The client was unable to measure the Impact that they were having on the industry.

-Laura Scott, our senior consultant in our Sydney office says “We needed to be able to measure Impact and output.
+Laura Scott, our project lead in our Sydney office says “We needed to be able to measure Impact and output.
 What better way than to implement OKR’s.
 Each team sat down and agreed on the company level OKR’s.
 From there we sat down with the business pillars.
 With each pillar we set Key results to achieve the business level OKR’s.”

 PRINCIPLE FOUR: INSTINCT VS STRATEGIC OBJECTIVE

 This point is very nuanced.
-In another example, Steve Walton a project lead from our Melbourne office, assisted leaders at a large FinTech client.
+In another example, Steve Walton a principal from our Melbourne office, assisted leaders at a large FinTech client.
 He guided them to realise that they were working on instinct and not towards an agreed and articulated strategic objective.